 Wattle Café – a worthy finale to the list, especially in winter.

-There are paintings for sale at The Waratah.
+There are paintings for sale at The Wattle.
 I’m not sure whether they are very good or very bad.
-Here is a local Sulphur Crested Cockatoo string down a robin.
+Here is a local Sulphur Crested Cockatoo staring down a robin.
 What do you think?

 Writing in cafés is generally a solo experience, unless you can find a like-minded soul who doesn’t have much to say.
 My associate Editor Des comes along occasionally.
 Rarely interrupts, bless his heart.
 Did he come up with any ideas?
 No.

-A few words of wisdom for fellow café culture types.
+A few words of wisdom for fellow café writing types (and a reminder to myself) .
 Don’t outstay your welcome.
 Avoid busy periods.
 Spend a decent amount of money.
-Oh, and borrow a few library books.
+Oh, and at the library, borrow a few books.
 We don’t want any branches closing down, especially Blackheath.

-I never really stay that long, because the call of home is too strong.
-There’s always a warm fire, and free coffee made by my partner Barista Bob, who even turns his hand to coffee art on occasions.
+I never really stay that long anyway, because the call of home is too strong.
+In winter there’s always a warm fire, and free coffee made by my partner, Barista Bob, who even turns his hand to coffee art on occasions.

 MAKING THE MOST OF OUR CAFE CULTURE